ryan-rashidian/qemy/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).

-qemy™ is a trademark of Ryan A. Rashidian.
+Qemy™ is a trademark of Ryan A. Rashidian.
-The qemy name, logo, and related branding are not covered by the open-source license and may not be used without permission.
+The Qemy name, logo, and related branding are not covered by the open-source license and may not be used without permission.

 See the [Notice](NOTICE) file for additional licensing details.